South Africa Elects Cyril Ramaphosa As Its New President

 Ramaphosa heeded Mandela's call.
 "His strength is that he knows when to act," Hartley said.

-Urging Parliament to pass the bill that would ratify the country's new Constitution, Ramaphosa delivered an impassioned speech in defense of universal human rights.
+Urging Parliament to pass the bill that would ratify the country's new constitution, Ramaphosa delivered an impassioned speech in defense of universal human rights.

 He called the document "South Africa's birth certificate."